Considering contacting a recruiter for your job search?

 If you plan to change careers or industries, it is best to avoid contacting recruiters, as their client companies pay them to find seasoned candidates with specific experience in the desired field.

-However, if you plan to stay in the same industry and have a solid career background, you will be an attractive candidate for recruiters.
-An impressive academic background is also desirable, as is the candidate who has held no more than 3 jobs in the past 10 years.
+However, if you plan to stay in the same industry and have a solid career trajectory, you will be an attractive candidate for recruiters.
+An impressive academic background is also desirable.

 3 – Cultivate long-term recruiter relationships.

-Keep in mind that many recruiters stay in touch with their clients on a regular basis, and are therefore a great source of information on the industry or a particular field of expertise.
+Many recruiters stay in touch with their client companies on a regular basis, and are therefore a great source of information on the industry or a particular field of expertise.

-It’s a good idea to stay in touch with a recruiter from time to time, as new job requirements can pop up even months after you’ve first contacted them.
+It’s a good idea to for you tostay in touch with a recruiter from time to time, as new job requirements can pop up even months after you’ve first contacted them.
 As many recruiters fill a multitude of job orders and talk with many candidates, they may not recall your area of expertise unless you stay on their radar.